frankiejarrett/woocommerce-product-fallbacks/readme.txt

 No. This plugin does not alter your out-of-stock products in any way.

-It simply puts a veneer on your out-of-stock items with items that are in-stock so visitors are presented with something they can purchase immediately.
+It simply puts a veneer over your out-of-stock item with data from an in-stock item so your customers are only presented with something they can purchase immediately.

 = What happens if the fallback product is also out-of-stock? =

-This is why you can add more than one fallback, in order of priority, so that if your first choice fallback is sold out, another fallback will be used.
+This is why you can add more than one fallback, in order of priority, so that if your first choice fallback is sold out another fallback will be used.

-If all of the fallbacks are out-of-stock, no replacement will be made to the original product.
+If all of the provided fallbacks are out-of-stock, no replacement will be made to the original product.

-= Do fallbacks work on products placed in widget areas or cross-sell locations too? =
+= Do fallbacks work on products placed in widget areas or as cross-sells and up-sells too? =

 Yes!
-Everywhere your product is being displayed on the site, whether in a widget area, or as a cross-selling or up-selling item, will be replaced by its fallback when it goes out-of-stock.
+Everywhere your product is being displayed on the site, whether in a widget area, or as a cross-selling or up-selling item will be replaced by its fallback when it goes out-of-stock.

-= What will happen when someone visits the URL of a product that is out-of-stock? =
+= What happens when someone direclty visits the URL of a product that is out-of-stock? =

-If that produce has an available fallback the user will be redirected to that automatically.
+If that product has an available fallback the customer will be redirected to that URL instead automatically.

-If no fallback is available, no redirection will occur.
+If no in-stock fallback is available, no redirection will occur.

 == Screenshots ==